December 31st

 Meaning of the subhAShita:

-Every day, beings go to the abode of yama (death).
+Every day, beings go to the abode of Yama (death).
 The rest desire for immortality.
 What can be more astonishing than this?!

 Commentary:

 Day in and day out, mortal beings see death in one form or another.
 It could be the passing of a near and dear one or road kill on the street.
 Although the reality of life (rather, death) is evident from the very moment of birth, beings want to believe that somehow they will be spared that trouble!
-What can be more a more astonishing phenomenon than that!
+What can be a more astonishing phenomenon than that!
 Isn't this denial the biggest wonder of the world?!

 “One day your life will flash before your eyes.
 Make sure it is worth watching.”